 We’ll get to the logistics of making sure the right things rise to that top layer, but for now keep focusing on the big picture of your life.
 Where do you want to be in ten years, five years, a single year, and in the next three months?
 Stephen Covey would call this the first habit of highly effective people—to begin with the end in mind.
 If you know where you want to go, it’s easier to chart a course to get there.
 And if you dream with a balanced approach, then you won’t accidentally sacrifice your health, family, or other relationships along the way to climbing the corporate ladder or reaching your writing goals.
 Not to mention, when you circle back for your next dream meeting, you can evaluate how you are doing and re-adjust your path in order to reach your goals.

 Tool #2: Create a brain dump place and develop the habit of regularly writing down or recording all of the random thoughts of things you need to do.
-From a future book idea to a reminder to yourself to schedule a dentist appointment or check the oil in the car, those nagging there’s-something-I-don’t-want-to-forget-to-do thoughts can creep into your writing or work time and steal both your attention and your momentum.
+From a future book idea to a reminder to yourself to schedule a dentist appointment at Mercer Dentistry dental care or check the oil in the car, those nagging there’s-something-I-don’t-want-to-forget-to-do thoughts can creep into your writing or work time and steal both your attention and your momentum.

 I’m a list maker and find great freedom in knowing things are written down somewhere so I don’t have to worry about forgetting them.
 (I can now just worry about how I’ll get them all done!)
 Of course, there is also the worry that I might lose that particular list if the clutter builds up around my work area.
 That’s where it becomes critical to have a system in place that works for you and your personality as you keep yourself organized.
 The following tools have at various times worked for me but are in no way an exhaustive list.